 Birth of Brooklands

-Brooklands, the world's first purpose-built motor racing circuit, was built by local landowner Hugh Locke King on 330 acres of farm and woodland on his estate at Weybridge in Surrey.
+Brooklands, the world's first purpose-built motor racing circuit, was built by local landowners Hugh and Ethel Locke King on 330 acres of farm and woodland on their estate at Weybridge in Surrey.
 Work commenced in late 1906.

 Opening of the Track